Showing posts with label Anton Diffring. Show all posts

 Using the funeral home and the attendant public pandemonium surrounding Valentino's death as a framing device between flashbacks, this otherwise refreshing emphasis on the female perspective is dampened by the fact that, when contrasted with Valentino's genteel malleability and honest motives, the broad strokes with which some of these women are painted has them veering toward caricatures, or worse, grotesques.

 Once the flashbacks have ended and the film fades out on the solemn image of Valentino's corpse lying on a slab in the morgue, only then does it dawn that Ken Russell has pulled off the audacious feat of making a movie about a world-renowned lover that is, in itself, thoroughly devoid of love or romance.
 You think back over the film and realize that at no time does Valentino ever realize any of his romantic dreams, or even successfully carry out a seduction.
-(Even the film's most explicit "love scene" is a masturbatory parody of fan-worship, with a star-struck actress realizing her dream of being alone with The Great Lover, yet only able to work herself into an orgasmic frenzy by ignoring the real, flesh-and-blood article and losing herself in solitary fantasy.)
+Even the film's most explicit "love scene" is a masturbatory parody of fan worship in which a star-struck actress realizes her dream of being alone with The Great Lover, yet is only able to work herself into an orgasmic frenzy by ignoring the real, flesh-and-blood person with her and instead and losing herself in solitary fantasy.

 Emotionally Isolated